widelands/widelands/README-compiling.txt

    - gettext (look at FAQ if you have problems with -lintl)
    - libpng
    - zlib
+   - libiconv (only needed under win32)
+   - libintl (only needed under win32)

 Make sure you have them all.
 If you encounter library versions that do not work, please tell us.